Ceterai/Enternia/README.md

 Having these mods doesn't crash the game, but using them with altas will not work.

-Temporary partially **incompatible** with [Armor Adapt](https://steamcommunity.com/sharedfiles/filedetails/?id=2601606862) - using armors from this mod with it will cause lag.
 Temporary partially **incompatible** with [NpcSpawner+](https://steamcommunity.com/sharedfiles/filedetails/?id=895140470) - use [this patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3250490837) if you want to create alta npcs with it.

 #### Supported Addons